shradhashet/notification-inbox/README.md

 # notification-inbox
 https://notification-inbox-13263.netlify.com/

-Notification inbox is the dashboard of the tasks,which shows details of the all task,by grouping task based on the current status and also shows user detials
+Notification inbox is the dashboard represnting tasks assigned ,It shows details of the all tasks,by grouping tasks based on the current status and also shows user detials.

 ## Features